Maxeh/masterarbeit/README.md

+## Description
-In each project folder there is a short description on how to compile and install the app on your computer.
+In each project folder you find a short description on how to compile and install the app on your computer.